trans-travel/trans-travel/us/in.md

  * Trans medical care is legal for adults
  * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law.
+This law, however, is temporarily stayed pending resolution of K.C. v.
+Medical Licensing Board, meaning that it is currently (June 16, 2023) unenforceable by the state and care remains legal for youth (with the exception of gender reassignment surgery).
- * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are not criminalized, as the law applies only to medical providers.
+ * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are not criminalized, as the (currently, as of June 16, 2023, unenforceable) law applies only to medical providers.
  * Hormone therapy is allowed for children who were on hormone therapy prior to June 30, 2023 until December 31, 2023, at which time these children will no longer be allowed to receive hormone therapy.